Frequently Asked Questions - BS in Food and Nutrition

 NHM 441 Nutrition Education - The Nutrition Education Workshop Assignment is a large, ongoing assignment for the course.
 As a nutrition student who wants to become a registered dietitian, you need to be able to create nutrition education handouts and present nutrition education materials in an organized fashion.
 In addition, you need to be able to adapt education material to fit the needs of a specific audience.
 Students are responsible for finding an audience in the local community, formulating a lesson plan, developing educational materials, and presenting the workshop to a community group.

 - Facility type: Any (i.e., child’s school, daycare center, or a group that meets regularly at your church, worksite, or in your community).

 - Length: 15 minute presentation (must videotape workshop presentation)

 NHM 491 Self-directed Independent Professional Study - This course is an individual professional study in management, clinical, community dietetics, or in an area related to the field of food and nutrition.
 Requires a minimum of 160 clock hours spent under the supervision of a Registered Dietitian in a facility chosen by the student.
 Students must identify a minimum of 5 objectives to complete during the professional study.
-Writing proficiency is required for a passing grade in this course Students who may be going abroad at some point while attending UA are strongly encouraged to plan their NHM 491 Independent Study experience while residing in the United States as it can be difficult to find a U.S. certified RD outside of the U.S. e.
+Writing proficiency is required for a passing grade in this course Students who may be going abroad are strongly encouraged to plan their NHM 491 Independent Study experience while residing in the United States as it can be difficult to find a certified RD outside of the U.S.